aixoss/aix-puppet/README.md

        so that these files are taken as input at beginning of flrtvc processings (only if clean='no') : listoffixes_per_url.yml, lppminmax_of_fixes.yml
-   - 'nimpush' targets are now reset between each 'nimpush' clause info manifests/init.pp this was not teh case previously, and brought a lot of confusion when several 'nimpush' clauses, applying on different sets of targets, existed into manifests/init.pp.
+   - 'nimpush' targets are now reset between each 'nimpush' clause info manifests/init.pp this was not the case previously, and brought a lot of confusion when several 'nimpush' clauses, applying on different sets of targets, existed into manifests/init.pp.
  #### 0.5.7
    - Rubocop warnings removal